The Encyclopedia of Oklahoma History and Culture

 After discovery of Texas's huge Panhandle gas field in 1918 and the Hugoton Field to its north in Kansas, Phillips became increasingly involved in the rapidly developing natural gas industry.
 In particular, the company specialized in extracting liquids from natural gas and by 1925 was the nation's largest producer of natural gas liquids.

 The company entered the refining and retail gasoline business to profit from the rapidly increasing demand for automobile fuel.
 In 1927 Phillips opened its first refinery, near Borger in the Texas Panhandle.
 On November 19, 1927, it opened its first gasoline service station, in Wichita, Kansas.
-Because this station lay near the new U.S. Highway 66, the company used "66" in its name.
-Then, in 1930, Phillips began using the U.S. highway shield as its logo, making the brand easily recognizable across the nation.

 The onset of the Great Depression caused the company to post its first loss, $5.7 million, and its stock price fell from thirty-two dollars to three dollars per share.
 Industry expansion slowed as the federal government sought to limit oil production, and the Interstate Oil Compact Commission (1935) sought to bring efficiency and stability to the industry.
 World War II helped to propel the oil industry out of those economic doldrums by stimulating a dramatic increase in demand.
 Phillips made important contributions to the war effort, particularly through innovations in the production of "cold" synthetic rubber and development of the HF alkylation process for high-octane aviation gasoline.